Enigmatic-Smile/docs/gettingstarted/README.md

 <div class="info-box">
     <small>Important note</small><br />
-To use the **Create Card** endpoint you must use the test public key.
+    To use the <strong>Create Card</strong> endpoint you must use the test public key.
 This only applies to this endpoint.
-Using the **Create Card** endpoint on live environment requires your company to be PCI Compliant.
+Using the <strong>Create Card</strong> endpoint on live environment requires your company to be PCI Compliant.
 If you want to use it instead of the SDKs, please contact us at developer@fidel.uk.
 </div>